Skip to main content

 Private Jails in the United States

-Private jails, prisons, and detention centers have a long history in the U.S., as far back as 1852 when San Quentin was the first for-profit prison in the U.S., long before it was state-owned.
-A resurgence in private prisons came in the wake of wide-spread privatization that took place during the 1980s.
-Prior to the 1980s, some aspects of prison management had been privatized (services), but overall management had still been held by federal and state authorities.
+Private jails, state prisons, and detention centers have a long history in the United States.
+Their history stretches back to 1852, when San Quentin was the first for-profit prison in the U.S., long before it was state-owned.

 Why Private Jails Became an Attractive Option